 But that’s not it, “Spiti is last on my list.
 Somewhere I believe I am not prepared for that high altitude right now, but I want to see it for sure.”

-*If you have a story to tell or know someone who deserves to have a post here, click on that contact page or say you are interested in the comments section.
+*If you have a story to tell or know someone who deserves to have a post here, contact us on any of our social channels or say you are interested in the comments section.